-Gerald Ashley is a keynote speaker, advisor, broadcaster, and writer on change, risk taking and decision making.
+Gerald Ashley is a keynote speaker, advisor, broadcaster and writer on change, risk-taking, decision making and uncertainty.

-Covering risk analysis, strategy, behavioural economics and change management, he speaks on topics that affect any business at any level.
+Gerald covers risk analysis, strategy, behavioural economics and change management.
+He speaks on topics that affect any business at any level.

 - Why we make poor decisions – and how we can improve.